malicialab/avclass/README.md

 [IMDEA Software Institute](http://software.imdea.org)
 have contributed to AVClass:
-Marcos Sebastián, Richard Rivera, Platon Kotzias, Srdjan Matic, Silvia Sebastián, and Juan Caballero.
+Marcos Sebastián, Richard Rivera, Platon Kotzias, Srdjan Matic, Silvia Sebastián, Kevin van Liebergen, and Juan Caballero.

 GitHub users with significant contributions to AVClass include (let us know if you believe you should be listed here):